 \subsection{Preprocess}

-In the original dataset, each video consists of $T$ frames.
-Since each input sample is required to be of the same size, we segmented and augmented the raw dataset with the sliding window to obtain more samples with the same frames, effectively alleviating overfitting.
-We set the number of frames of all video samples to a fixed value $T$, and obtain the samples from the original video through a sliding window with a step size of $S$.
+In the original dataset, each video contains $T$ frames.
+To ensure a consistent input size, we apply a sliding window to segment and augment the raw dataset, generating additional samples with a fixed frame count and reducing overfitting.
+All video samples are set to $T$ frames and obtained from the original videos using a sliding window with step size $S$.

 At the beginning of preprocessing, we first applied the facial detection methods to each frame of the input video to generate 2D coordinates of $N_f$ facial landmarks with $N_f$ key points.
 Since the length of each video is $T$ frames and each facial landmark is represented by horizontal and vertical coordinates, denoted as $(x_i,y_i)$, each video can be represented as a facial landmarks matrix of shape $T\times N_f\times 2$.
 Then, by using the outer boundaries corresponding to the facial landmarks as bounding boxes, the regions of the left eye, right eye, and mouth $I_l, I_r, I_m$ were obtained from each original facial video frame.
 To standardize the input, the subregion videos of the left eye and right eye $I_l, I_r$ are resized to $T\times L_e\times W_e\times C$, where $L_e, W_e$ are the length, width of the subregion videos corresponding to eyes.